If you plan to host and install WordPress on Linode, you probably know that Linode cloud hosting is one of the best.

 Step 1: Sign up for Linode

 Click sign up with Google, GitHub, or by Email.
 Then verify your email address.
-No need to verify your email address if you are going to sign up with Google if it’s already open on your device.
+No need to verify your email address if you are going to sign up with Google.

 When you log in to your account and go to the Billing tab on your Account, you will see the $100 free promotion has been added to your account.

-Step 2: Create Linode Server and Install WordPress
+Step 2: Create a VPS and Install WordPress

-In order to install WordPress on Linode, you have to create a server and then host the WordPress on that server.
-So:
+In order to install WordPress on Linode, you first need to create a VPS server and then host the WordPress on that server.

-Once you click on create Linode, all the settings that you must follow in order to create the server will show up.
+Once you click on Create Linode, all the settings that you will need to follow to create the server will show up.
 Let’s break them down one by one.

 The first option that you want to configure on your server is to choose the Image of your application.
-Bu default it’s Debian.
+By default it’s Debian.

 Now Linode supports Ubunto, you can change the image to Ubunto if you like, you can leave it as Debian the default option by Linode.
 Anyway, the process is the same.